 Let's get this hibachi party started!

-What you need to make hibachi fish at home:
+What you need to make this recipe:

 Salmon: Atlantic salmon works well in this hibachi salmon recipe.
 Substitute sockeye salmon, steelhead trout or arctic char.
 This is a great recipe for using frozen and thawed salmon, as well.
-So if you have a few fillets languishing in your freezer, thaw them overnight in the refrigerator, dry well and get to grilling!
+So if you have a few fillets languishing in your freezer, thaw them overnight in the refrigerator, dry them well and get to grilling!

 Full ingredient list and measurements included in the printable recipe card below.

-To begin, make the hibachi sauce for the salmon.
 Combine light soy sauce, honey, fresh squeezed lemon juice, sesame oil, minced garlic and ginger and a pinch of white pepper in a small bowl.
 Stir to combine.
 Set aside.

 Dry the skinless salmon fillets well with a paper towel.
 Cut into 1-inch cubes.
 Sprinkle with salt and pepper.

 Heat a cast iron skillet or other large skillet over medium-high heat.
 Add neutral oil to the hot pan, then place salmon bites in skillet in a single layer.
+Cook salmon for 3-4 minutes undisturbed, until the salmon is golden brown and a little crisp.

-Next, cook salmon for 3-4 minutes undisturbed, until the salmon is golden brown and a little crisp.
 Using a fish spatula, turn the fish over in the pan.
 After flipping, immediately add the hibachi sauce into the skillet and cook for another 4 minutes, allowing the salmon to reach your preferred temperature and the sauce to thicken.
 Add butter to the pan and remove from heat, letting the butter melt into the sauce.
 Taste and adjust seasoning.

 Top with sesame seeds, for garnish, and serve salmon hibachi with Hibachi Fried Rice, Grilled Hibachi Vegetables and Yum Yum Sauce.

 Hibachi is a traditional Japanese cooking method that involves grilling food over a high-heat charcoal fire.
 The word "hibachi" originally referred to a portable heating device consisting of a charcoal brazier enclosed in a box or container.
 In modern cooking terms, "hibachi" is often associated with a style of Japanese cuisine that involves cooking on a flat iron griddle or teppanyaki grill.
 Hibachi grills are typically large, flat cooking surfaces made of cast iron or steel.
-For those practicing hibachi-style cooking at home involves a variety of fresh ingredients, including vegetables, rice, and noodles, as well as hibachi salmon and shrimp.
+For those practicing hibachi-style cooking at home, this type of dinner involves a variety of fresh ingredients, including vegetables, rice, and noodles, as well as hibachi salmon and shrimp.
 For non-pescatarians, other proteins like hibachi chicken and hibachi steak are popular.

 Firm fish like Atlantic salmon, sockeye salmon, steelhead trout or arctic char are your best fish options for this great recipe.
 If you're in the mood for shrimp, grab this Easy Hibachi Shrimp Recipe.